-Tickets for our 2023 festival are now on sale!
+Tickets for our 2025 festival will go on sale in spring.

 Continue reading below to find out more about our guest authors from previous festivals.